Avoid Home Sale Scam: Common Tricks and How to Outsmart Them

 If you suspect you’re being targeted, stop all communication with the suspected scammer immediately.
 Don’t provide any additional information or sign any documents until you’ve consulted with professionals.

-Report suspected scams to local law enforcement, the Federal Trade Commission, and your state’s consumer protection agency.
-If real estate professionals are involved, notify their licensing boards as well.
+Notify local law enforcement, the Federal Trade Commission, and your state’s consumer protection agency about any suspected scams.
+If real estate agents are engaged, inform their licensing authorities too.

 Protect Your Home and Peace of Mind